purpleclay/gitz/docs/git/clone.md

 }
 ```

-## Providing git config at execution :material-new-box:{.new-feature title="Feature added on the 26th of July 2023"}
+## Providing git config at execution

 You can provide git config through the `WithCloneConfig` option to only take effect during the execution of a `Clone`, removing the need to change config permanently.